-(1) Effective January 2, 2020, Mr. Warke was appointed Executive Chairman.
-Mr. Warke does not receive additional compensation for his role as a director.
+- (1) Mr. Warke does not receive additional compensation for his role as a director.
 On January 1, 2021, the Company entered an agreement with Augusta Capital Corporation, a company controlled by Mr. Warke for consulting services.
 Accordingly, Augusta Capital Corporation is paid consulting fees.

-(2) All NEOs except Messrs.
-Warke (refer to Note 1) and Fierro (paid in US dollars) are paid in Canadian dollars through a management services company equally owned by the Company and other companies related by virtue of certain directors and management in common.
-For the purposes of this table, salaries paid in Canadian dollars were converted into US dollars using the average daily exchange rate reported by the Bank of Canada for the period over which they were earned (2023 - \$1.3497, 2022 - \$1.3036, 2021 - \$1.2539).

-- (3) For the year ended December 31, 2023, the fair value of the option-based awards was calculated using the industry standard Black-Scholes options pricing model using the following weighted average assumptions: expected life of five years (2022 five years, 2021 five years); annualized volatility of 61% (2022 63%, 2021 65%); a risk-free interest rate of 3.59% (2022 2.91%, 2021 0.83%); no dividend payments (2022 nil, 2021 nil).
-For the purposes of this table the Canadian dollar value of the option award is converted into US dollars at the daily exchange rate reported by the Bank of Canada on the date of the grant (2023 \$1.3622, 2022 \$1.2880, 2021 weighted average \$1.2651).
+The agreement with Augusta Capital Corporate was terminated on December 31, 2024 and Mr. Warke became Non-Executive Chairman. - (2) All NEOs except Mr. Warke (refer to note 1) and Mr. Fierro (paid in US dollars) are paid in Canadian dollars through a management services company equally owned by the Company and other companies related by virtue of certain directors and management in common.
+For the purposes of this table, salaries paid in Canadian dollars were converted into US dollars using the average daily exchange rate reported by the Bank of Canada for the period over which they were earned (2024 \$1.3693, 2023 \$1.3497, 2022 \$1.3036). - (3) For the year ended December 31, 2024, the fair value of the option-based awards was calculated using the industry standard Black-Scholes options pricing model using the following weighted average assumptions: expected life of five years (2023 five years, 2022 five years); annualized volatility of 57% (2023 61%, 2022 63%); a risk-free interest rate of 3.11% (2023 3.59%, 2022 2.91%,); no dividend payments (2023 nil, 2022 nil).
+For the purposes of this table the Canadian dollar value of the option award is converted into US dollars at the daily exchange rate reported by the Bank of Canada on the date of the grant (2024 weighted averaged \$1.3541, 2023 \$1.3622, 2022 \$1.2880).
+The fair value of 320,000 option-based awards granted to Mr. Velásquez and 165,000 option-based awards granted to Ms. Lowe has not been included above, as the vesting of these options is subject to the achievement of specific non-market performance milestones that were not yet deemed probable as of December 31, 2024.
 These assumptions are highly subjective and can materially affect the calculated fair value.
 Further, calculating the value of stock options using this methodology is not the same as the simple "in-the-money" value of the options.
 Accordingly, caution should be exercised in comparing grant date fair values, as calculated using the Black-Scholes model, to cash values or an in-the-money calculation. - (4) Annual incentive plans refer to bonus payments made under our STIP and include awards accrued for the year stated but paid the following year.
 Annual incentive plans for Mr. Warke relate to a success fee in Canadian dollars paid to Augusta Capital Corporation.
-For the purposes of this table, annual incentive plans were converted into US dollars using the daily exchange rate reported by the Bank of Canada on December 31, 2023 of \$1.3226 (2022 - \$1.3544, 2021 - \$1.2678). - (5) Mr. Earle does not receive additional compensation for his role as a director. - (6) Effective October 1, 2021, Ms. Lowe was appointed CFO.
-Ms. Lowe's salary was allocated by the management services company described in note (2), based on estimated time incurred on the Company's affairs.
+For the purposes of this table, annual incentive plans were converted into US dollars using the daily exchange rate reported by the Bank of Canada on December 31, 2024 of \$1.4389 (2023 \$1.3226, 2022 \$1.3544). - (5) Mr. Earle does not receive additional compensation for his role as a director. - (6) Ms. Lowe's salary was allocated by the management services company described in note (2), based on estimated time incurred on the Company's affairs. - (7) Effective January 1, 2024, Mr. Toro was appointed as COO of the Company. - (8) Effective January 1, 2025, Mr. Earle and Mr. Velásquez each resigned from their respective positions as President and CEO and President, Latin America of the Company. - (9) Effective January 8, 2025, Ms. Lowe resigned from her position as CFO of the Company.